Last Updated on February 2, 2026 by Kieran Beckles

 Damage guarantee

-Impact only offers their Dog Damage Guarantee on their High Anxiety product.
+Impact only offers its Dog Damage Guarantee on their High Anxiety product.
 Here’s what Impact writes on their website:

-“If your dog damages a part of the crate causing a malfunction or compromising the safety of your dog and the crate, those parts will be replaced for free.
-Free replacement parts, or even crate replacement, is provided within this 10 year timespan.
+“If your dog damages a part of the crate, causing a malfunction or compromising the safety of your dog and the crate, those parts will be replaced for free.
+Free replacement parts, or even crate replacement, are provided within this 10-year timeframe.
 If this happens, please contact us immediately, so we can provide you with replacement parts or a brand new crate.”

 So you’re covered if you’ve got a destructive dog and they manage to do damage to this indestructible crate.